 Select these settings to get a great result:

 In your recording, there can be certain clicks that the de-clicker can't remove; then it's time to pull up the surgical knife!
 Here's how you do it: Listen carefully after clicks in the entire recording.
 When you think you've found one, zoom in and try to pin-point were the click appears in time, then select it.
 Try to keep the selection around the click as narrow as possible; you don't want to remove any other sound than the click.
-When you have managed this simply delete/cross-fade the selection and have a listen.
+When you have managed this simply hit CMD+2.
 If you think the edit sounds weird, zoom in again and simply move the selection a bit differently and try again.
 Do this for every click you can hear.
 The result will be a soothe sounding VO.

 Slight use of the de-plosive tool will make the recording sound even better.
 Use these settings: